jeka-dev/jeka/README.md

 The distribution is the file named jeka-core-x.x.x-distrib.zip.

-# How to use Jeka ?
+# How to use JeKa ?

 Visit following pages according your expectation :